beom-park/beom-park.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm a PhD candidate in School of Aeronautics and Astronautics at Purdue University.
-I am a member of the Multi-Body Dynamics Research Group, advised by Dr. Kathleen Howell.
+I am a member of the <a href="https://engineering.purdue.edu/people/kathleen.howell.1/index.html">Multi-Body Dynamics Research Group</a>, advised by Dr. Kathleen Howell.
 Before coming to U.S., I completed my B.Sc. at Seoul National University, majoring in Aerospace Engineering.

 My current academic interests include: